DependableSystemsLab/LLFI-GPU/README.md

 That's it.
 Run "python profile.py" and "python inject.py" to start fault injections.
 All fault injection logs and IR files are located under folder called 'bamboo_fi'.

+We tested on NVIDIA K20 and GTX960 GPUs.

 Have fun!